July 5, 2022 | Business insights

 Capitalize on This Once-in-a-Generation Investment

 As IIJA funding begins to roll out, CRE developers should keep track of where those dollars go and how experts predict communities to change.
 Many formerly underdeveloped areas across the country will see rapid growth in the coming years, making 2022 the year to get your plans off the ground.
 Having a reliable financial partner with CRE expertise is imperative for future success.
-Get in touch with Premier Valley Bank today to speak with a commercial banker with CRE knowledge about the how the IIJA may impact your business roadmap and future development projects.
+Get in touch with Premier Valley Bank, a division of HTLF Bank today to speak with a commercial banker with CRE knowledge about the how the IIJA may impact your business roadmap and future development projects.